 An Anglo-Saxon remedy for eye styes caused by staphylococcus aureus, which also causes the superbug MRSA, was found to be incredibly potent after it was recreated from a 1,000 year old leechbook by the University of Nottingham.
 The ingredients mix garlic, wine, bullocks stomach gall and leeks, steeped for nine days in a brass vessel.
 Microbiologists were amazed at the experiment’s efficacy on the modern ailment.

 This is evidence that concoctions can treat dis-ease.
 In this case an ancient remedy was shown to deal with MRSA.
-Now ask yourself how many National Health patients that contracted MRSA were given this remedy, you know it’s none.
-The answers are always in nature, albeit the search for the right ingredients are the proverbial needle in a haystack.
-There are remedies out there that really can help, they are not magic ingredients but simply the right combination or preparation of herbs to deal with the task in hand rather like penicillin is effective against bacteria.
+Now ask yourself how many National Health patients that contracted MRSA were given this remedy, no one right.
+The answers are always in nature.
+There are remedies out there that really can help, they are not magic ingredients but simply the right combination or preparation of herbs to deal with the task in hand rather like penicillin is effective against bacteria, no magic there.

 Before you start to look at the things you might benefit from eating, think about the items you need to leave out.
 It’s no good looking at it half-hearted, remember your life is under attack and you need to actively work at fixing the dis-ease.
-Stopping smoking is the obvious and most important commitment; it may be that you’ve smoked recreational drugs and you believe in their benefits.
-Indeed some Multiple Sclerosis sufferes swear by marijuana.
-If this is the case and you need recreational drugs then at least use a filter, the point is to analyse your habits and take the necessary corrective steps.
+Stopping smoking is the obvious and most important commitment; it may be that you’ve smoked recreational drugs and you believe in the benefits.
+Indeed some Multiple Sclerosis sufferers swear by marijuana.
+If this is the case and you need recreational drugs then you need to cut out the tobacco.

 The foods that we eat should be beneficial to the body as a whole.
 For example certain foods and exercise are beneficial to the heart.
-The risk factors to the heart are lack of exercise, smoking and the intake of fats , these things cause heart disease.
+The risk factors to the heart are lack of exercise, smoking and the intake of fats, these things cause heart disease.
 Simply watching your fats and substituting fried foods for eating more avocados will help the heart, avocados are rich in healthy fat.
-We hear a lot about the Mediterranean diet, because Mediterraneans tend to live longer, so perhaps there’s something to eating more salads.
+We hear a lot about the Mediterranean diet, because Mediterranean people tend to live longer, so perhaps there’s something healing about their diet.

 How much coffee do you drink in a day.
-When you are in treatment and perhaps sitting at home all day, you’ll probably drink more than usual.
-Coffee and tea boh contain caffeine, a diuretic.
+Coffee and tea both contain caffeine, a diuretic.
 Diuretics increase the passing of urine and can lead to dehydration.
-Believing that you’ve put enough liquids in the body may be false if it’s all caffeine.
+Believing that you’ve put enough liquids in the body may be false if it’s all caffeine based.
 In addition there are more than 1,000 chemicals in a cup of coffee; of these, only 26 have been tested, and half caused cancer in rats.